Funny Cow: Reception

 The film garnered two BIFA nominations in 2018: Best Actress for Maxine Peake and Best Music for Richard Hawley.

-On the review aggregator website Rotten Tomatoes, the film holds a certified fresh rating of 79%, based on 42 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds a rating of 79%, based on 42 reviews.
 The website's consensus reads, "Funny Cow rests almost entirely on Maxine Peake's performance -- which proves more than capable of shouldering the weight of this affecting period drama."